HOW TO APPLY:

 - Transcripts: Request one official, sealed transcript documenting receipt of a bachelor's degree from an accredited college or university.
 This transcript must be received before the end of the first thirty days of the start of your first term.

-- English-Language Testing: Applicants whose native language is not English must demonstrate competency in written and spoken English, as evidenced by a score of at least 550 on the paper-based TOEFL exam, 80 on the internet-based TOEFL exam, or a passing score on a recognized international equivalent exam.
+- For Doctorate: Applicants whose native language is not English must demonstrate competency in written and spoken English, as evidenced by a score of at least 65 on the paper-based TOEFL exam, 80 on the internet-based TOEFL exam, or a passing score on a recognized international equivalent exam.
 If the applicant has earned a degree from an appropriately accredited institution where English is the principal language of instruction, he or she is exempt from the testing requirement.

 ADDITIONAL REQUIREMENTS FOR THE MASTER OF BUSINESS ADMINISTRATION PROGRAM (MBA)